ringcentral/ringcentral-api-docs/docs/authentication/auth-code-flow.md

 After the web server receives the authorization code, it can exchange the authorization code for an access token using token endpoint `/restapi/oauth/token` (API group is *Auth*).

-Token requests must include client authentication (see Client Authentication section).
+Token requests must include client authentication credentials (see Client Authentication section).

 **Request Body**